 The way we interpret this is that you can give away promos.
 And you can ask for reviews.
 But you can’t give away a promo for a review.
 No incentivizing!

 This is one area that Amazon doesn’t mess around with.
-Your best solution for getting reviews is using a system like Jump Send to automatically follow up with each and every one of your Amazon customers.
+Your best solution for getting reviews is using Review Automation to automatically send a review request to each and every one of your Amazon customers.

 You can’t cheat for sales rank or brag about it on your listing.